Ben Edwards (commentator): BBC F1

 On 13 December 2011, it was confirmed that Edwards would replace Martin Brundle as the BBC's lead commentator for Formula One in 2012, working alongside David Coulthard.
 Toby Moody took Edwards' place for the BTCC in 2012.
 Edwards worked across BBC TV, Radio and online.
 Edwards made a one-off return to the BBC in 2021 for the 2021 Spanish Grand Prix, commentating on BBC Radio 5 Live, filling in for Jack Nicholls.
 He also replaced Nicholls for the 2021 French Grand Prix.

+Following Nicholls's departure from the BBC following allegations of inappropriate behaviour in 2023, Edwards has been one of the BBC's and F1 Radio rotating lead commentators.

 Channel 4 F1

 In 2016, Edwards moved to Channel 4 to continue commentating on Formula 1, again working alongside David Coulthard.
 The move came after the BBC terminated its TV rights agreement early, and Channel 4 picked the deal up.
 Edwards stepped down from his commentary role at Channel 4 after the conclusion of the 2020 season.
 He was succeeded by Alex Jacques.
-However he subsequently filled in for Jacques at the 2021 Styrian Grand Prix and 2021 Austrian Grand Prix (Qualifying Only) when Jacques had to self-isolate after fellow member of the commentary team Billy Monger tested positive for COVID-19.
+However he subsequently filled in for Jacques at the 2021 Styrian Grand Prix and 2021 Austrian Grand Prix when Jacques had to self-isolate after Billy Monger tested positive for COVID-19.

 F1TV

 In 2022, Edwards rejoined the Formula One Media team at its Biggin Hill headquarters to lead the commentary for F1TV's worldwide output.
-In this role, he will commentate along former Formula One driver Jolyon Palmer.
+In this role, he commentated alongside former Formula One driver Jolyon Palmer.
+For the 2023 and 2024 British Grands Prix he substituted for F1TV Live as Alex Jacques was commentating for Channel 4.
+However this did not happen in 2025 meaning the 2024 British Grand Prix is the last race he commentated on for F1TV.